Sometimes the dumbest ideas are perpetuated on the internet.

 So I began buying thirty to forty rolls of necessary 35mm films for each wedding and 5-10 rolls for any portrait shoot, only once they were scheduled and paid for.
 And I keep about 15 rolls handy for unexpected projects and my near daily, spontaneous stream of consciousness shooting.
 I don’t buy more film until I am starting to run low.
 I don’t hunt for deals and hoard film anymore.
 When a discontinuation is announced, I don’t stock up on it.
 I buy new, fresh, readily available film at full retail and then I use it within a few months at most.
 I never hold a roll of film for a year much less multiple years.

-I keep the film safely organized in a kitchen cabinet now.
+I keep the film safely organized in a kitchen cabinet now, or in my camera bags, where it belongs.
 No thaw period required before I load the film.
 No maintenance of replacing bags and packets every few months.
 And no excess film expiring in a dark corner.
 No wasted electricity.
 No fear of potential condensation related issues.
 And an extra bit of space in my house where the film fridge once stood.

 I sometimes open my kitchen cabinet and only see a handful of rolls there.
 Then I order some more until that happens again.
 And instead of getting high off the pride of seeing piles of my favourite films languishing, unspent and expiring before my eyes, I feel proud about all the quality, non-experimental photos I’m taking and money and time I’m saving by only buying what I need, when I need it.

 Consumer grade, black and white and low ISO films can survive at room temperature for several years without any noticeable degradation at all.
 Hell, leave them in your boiling hot car for a couple weeks.
 Even professional color and high speed films will perform perfectly after months at normal room temperature.
 Instant film and the built-in battery can be damaged if frozen or kept too cold.